getcarina/getcarina.com/_tutorials/2016-03-10-schedule-tasks-cron.md

   - intermediate
 ---

-This tutorial explains how to configure a container that runs arbitrary tasks on a schedule.
+This tutorial explains how to configure a container that runs the ubiquitous job scheduler [`cron`](https://en.wikipedia.org/wiki/Cron) to perform arbitrary tasks on a schedule.
 Scheduled tasks are commonly used to run backups, clean up temporary files, or perform other routine maintenance.

 ### Prerequisites